 Ascott, a lodging business unit wholly owned by CapitaLand Investment, spans over 200 cities across more than 40 countries.
 Ascott has also unveiled Ascott CARES, a sustainability framework that aligns its growth strategy with environmental, social and governance (ESG) considerations alongside the GSTC Criteria for sustainable tourism.
-The expanded framework is centred around five pillars representing the acronym CARES – Community, Alliance, Respect, Environment and Supply chain.
+The expanded framework is centered around five pillars representing the acronym CARES – Community, Alliance, Respect, Environment and Supply chain.

-The GSTC-Recognized status refers to the standard itself and means that a sustainable tourism standard or system has been reviewed by GSTC technical experts and the GSTC Assurance Panel and deemed the standard or system equivalent to the GSTC Criteria for sustainable tourism.
+The GSTC-Recognized status refers to the standard itself and means that a sustainable tourism standard or system has been reviewed by GSTC technical experts and the GSTC Assurance Panel and deemed the standard or system content equivalent to the GSTC Criteria for sustainable tourism.
 It shows that the set of standards are based on the 4 pillars of the GSTC Criteria: Environment, Social, Cultural, and Management principles.
 This does not relate to the process of certification, nor to accreditation.

 “The sustainability landscape is an ever-changing one, made more complex by the prevailing macroeconomic environment.
 Given that, we need to evolve our approach to sustainability in a more holistic and strategic manner.
 As both an owner and an operator, Ascott has the ability to design a strategy that integrates purposeful sustainability goals with financial objectives.
 We have a strong position that allows us to influence and manage properties throughout their entire real estate lifecycle, beginning from the investment stage, to design stage, right through to operations,” said Ms Beh Siew Kim, Chief Financial & Sustainability Officer, Lodging, CapitaLand Investment and Managing Director, Vietnam, Cambodia, Myanmar, Japan and Korea, The Ascott Limited